Tattoos and permanent make-up

 Hepatitis is a viral infection that causes inflammation of your liver.
 The hepatitis B and C viruses are carried in blood and can only be passed to someone through blood-to-blood contact.
 This happens when the blood of an infected person enters the bloodstream of an uninfected person.
 The most common way this occurs is through sharing needles.
 If you are not careful about how and where you get your tattoo, you can become infected.

-Read more about hepatitis C.
+Read more about hepatitis B and hepatitis C.

-While rare, a few people have developed a burn on tattooed skin during an MRI scan.
+Although it's rare, a few people have developed a burn on tattooed skin during an MRI scan.
 These are mostly mild, but a few serious burns have been reported.
 If you have a tattoo or permanent makeup, you can still get an MRI.
 Tell the technician who is giving you the MRI that you have tattooed skin or permanent make-up and ask them to stop the MRI if you feel burning or stinging in that area.
-Read more about MRI scan.
+Read more about an MRI scan.

 Brochures